-Depending on the consumption rate the IioT platform APIs may have a rate limit policy which prevents API usage spikes on a per subscription basis by limiting the call rate to a specified number per a specified time period.
+Depending on the consumption rate the IIoT platform APIs may have a rate limit policy that prevents API usage spikes on a per subscription basis by limiting the call rate to a specified number per a specified time period.
 When this policy is triggered the consumers receive a “Too Many Requests” response status code.

-As the IioT platform APIs provide access to protected resources, it is essential that unwarranted access to them is prevented using industry standard for authorization - OAuth 2.0 bearer access tokens.
+As the IIoT platform APIs provide access to protected resources, it is essential that unwarranted access to them is prevented using the industry standard for authorization - OAuth 2.0 bearer access tokens.

 Figure 4.
 OAuth 2.0

-All APIs require authentication details provided either as a Header, or as a Query parameter.
-The access to the API services is provided with a subscription-based model.
-This allows us to introduce an extra security level by using a dedicated access and tracking methodology for each subscription.
+All APIs require authentication details provided either as a Header or as a Query parameter.
+Access to the API services is provided with a subscription-based model.
+This allows us to introduce an extra security level by using dedicated access and tracking methodology for each subscription.